 In the Method Statements screen, you can create new Method Statements and edit the text of any existing Method Statements you have previously created.
 Health & Safety Xpert® is supplied with three template Method Statements to help you get started.
 Because each Method Statement is unique and specific to the job for which it is prepared it therefore requires you to enter your own bespoke text.
 You can have more than one Method Statement per project.
-For more detailed information about Method Statements and why you need them, see page 33.
+For more detailed information about Method Statements and why you need them, see page 32.

-wording for each section of the Method Statement.
+Then use the Edit button next to each paragraph to open it and to enter your own wording for each section of the Method Statement.
 Press OK to save your Method Statement.